ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 * `nicConfig` (object)
 	* description: NicConfig contains information about the nic resource on which the resource will be created
 	* properties:
+		* `nicId` (string)
+			* description: NicID is the ID of the Nic on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
 		* `nicIdRef` (object)
 			* description: NicIDRef references to a Nic to retrieve its ID
 			* properties: